jpruski/Homogeneous/README.md

 find centers of subtriangles that are bounded by the lines from the point to the 3 vertices

-here is a pdf explaining barycentric coordinates written for an olympiad geometry audeience
+here is a pdf explaining barycentric coordinates written for an olympiad geometry audience
 - https://web.evanchen.cc/handouts/bary/bary-full.pdf